m-lunn/IoTBay/README.md

 * The system can now keep track of whether a user is active or inactive.
 Inactive users cannot log in.

-* Added JUnit framework to the project and test suite to test DBManager SQL queries.
+* Added JUnit framework to the project and test units to test DBManager SQL queries.